boveus/hyrax-wiki/Hyrax-Development-Guide.md

 ### Hey, those ports (8985/8986) look different from what I expected!

 Only because they are!
 Now that we use `solr_wrapper` and `fcrepo_wrapper` instead of `hydra-jetty`, which bundled test and dev environments together and was occasionally problematic, test and dev instances of Solr and Fedora now run on separate ports.
 If you want to run the test suite, use the ports above (8985 for Solr and 8986 for Fedora).
-If you want to check out Sufia in your browser, use port 8983 for Solr and port 8984 for Fedora as stated in [Solr](https://github.com/projecthydra/sufia#start-solr) and [Fedora](https://github.com/projecthydra/sufia#start-fcrepo).
+If you want to check out Hyrax in your browser, use port 8983 for Solr and port 8984 for Fedora as stated in [Solr](https://github.com/projecthydra/hyrax#start-solr) and [Fedora](https://github.com/projecthydra/hyrax#start-fcrepo).

 ### How do I run the test coverage report?